reduxjs/redux/docs/tutorials/essentials/part-7-rtk-query-basics.md

 **RTK Query** is a powerful data fetching and caching tool.
 It is designed to simplify common cases for loading data in a web application, **eliminating the need to hand-write data fetching & caching logic yourself**.

-RTK Query is **an optional addon included in the Redux Toolkit package**, and its functionality is built on top of the other APIs in Redux Toolkit.
+RTK Query is **included in the Redux Toolkit package**, and its functionality is built on top of the other APIs in Redux Toolkit. **We recommend RTK Query as the default approach for data fetching in Redux apps**.

 ### Motivation